Monthly mean CO2

 Notes:

-(3) GOSAT FTS SWIR Level 2 CO2 Column Amount products (Version 02.90/02.91) are used in the calculation of whole-atmosphere monthly mean CO2 concentration.
+(3) Please refer to the header of the data file for the version of GOSAT FTS SWIR Level 2 CO2 column amount products used to calculate the whole-atmosphere monthly mean CO2 concentration.

 (4) More details on the estimation approach used here are described at the following link: